-What do I know about myse If and the World around me?
-Circles & triangles Positional language Shapes with 4 sides Time Past and Present How have I changed?
-Understanding The World Who looks after me?
+What do I know about myse olf and the World around me?
+Circles & triang Positional langua Shapes with 4 sia Time Past and Present age Understanding The World Who looks after me?
 What events in my life are special to me?
 Continue developing positive attitudes about the differences between people.
+How have I changed?
 What is my timeline?
 (All About Me Books).
-Talk about what they do with their famil and places they have been with their family.
+Talk about what they do with their family and places they have been with their family.
 Comment on photos, naming who they can see.
 Draw similarities and make comparisons between other families.
 Name and describe people who are familiar to them.
 Make a time line showing ke events in our lives so far.
 Begin to make sense of our own lifestory.
 People, Culture and Communities (Visit to St Uny Church, Lelant) Understand that some places are special to members of their community.
-What can we fir What are the different areas of our nursery?
+What are the different areas of our nursery?
 Use all our senses in hands-on exploration of natural materials.
-Explore how things work.
 Where do I live?
 Talk about what they see, using a wide vocabulary.
 What jobs are all around us?
+Explore how things work.
 Where do people work?
 The Natural World Explore the natural world around them.
-Talk about what the see, hear and feel whilst outside.
-Understand the effect of changing seasons on the natural world around them - Expressive Arts & Design Take part in simple pretend play Begin to develop stories using small world equipment.
+Talk about what see, hear and feel whilst outside.
+Understand the effect changing seasons on the natural world around then ct of Expressive Arts & Design Take part in simple pretend play Begin to develop stories using small world equipment.
 Explore different materials freely.
 Listen with increased attention to sounds.
 Remember and sing entire songs.
 Sing the pitch of a tone sung by another person (pitch match).
 Make imaginative and complex 'small worlds' Join different materials and explore different textures.
 Show emotions in drawings.
 Sing the melodic shape of familiar songs.
 Create our own songs or improvise a song they already know.
 Transient art Exploring class resources.
 Develop storylines in their pretend play.
-Make imaginative and complex 'small worlds' with blocks ar construction kits, such as a city with different buildings and opark.
-Explore different materials freely, to develop their ideas about how to use them and what to make.
-Draw with increasing complexity and detail, such as representing a face with a circle and including details.
-Play instruments with increasing control to express their feelin and ideas.
-Sing a range of well-known nursery rhymes and songs.
-Print, rubbings, pattern. a out ngs
+Make imaginative and complex 'small worlds' with block construction kits, such as a city with different buildings of park.
+Explore different materials freely, to develop their ideas of how to use them and what to make.
+Draw with increasing complexity and detail, such a representing a face with a circle and including detail Play instruments with increasing control to express their feand ideas.
+Sing a range of well-known nursery rhymes songs.
+Print, rubbings, pattern. and a about s ils. eelings